Norphlet play figures prominently in new findings

 Discovered in the Wilcox play in 2014, Anchor is about 140 mi (225 km) offshore Louisiana in more than 4,921 ft (1,500 m) of water.
 Anchor is operated by Chevron (55%) alongside Cobalt (20%), and Venari (12.5%).

 Shell added to its deepwater findings in May, when it reported that it had made a “large oil discovery” with its Dover exploration well in the Norphlet geologic play in the deepwater Gulf.

 The Dover discovery, drilled by the Transocean Deepwater Poseidon ultra-deepwater drillship, is Shell’s sixth in the Norphlet and encountered more than 800 net ft (244 m) of pay.

 The well was drilled in Mississippi Canyon block 612, located about 170 mi (273 km) southeast of New Orleans, in a water depth of 7,500 ft (2,280 m) to a total vertical drilling depth of 29,000 ft (8,839 m) measured depth.

 Andy Brown, Upstream Director for Royal Dutch Shell, said: “Dover showcases our expertise in discovering new, commercial resources in a heartland helping deliver our deepwater growth priority.
 By focusing on near-field exploration opportunities in the Norphlet, we are adding to our resource base in a prolific basin that will be anchored by the Appomattox development.”

 The discovery is located about 13 mi (21 km) from the Appomattox host and is considered an attractive potential tieback. •

-For more on deepwater discoveries made in the Gulf of Mexico, turn to Offshore’s annual survey starting on page 46.
+For more on deepwater discoveries made in the Gulf of Mexico, turn to Offshore’s annual survey, Status of US Gulf of Mexico Deepwater Discoveries.